IntMeGroup/FineVQ/README.md

 ## 🎓Citations

-If you find AIGV-Assessor is helpful, please cite:
+If you find FineVQ is helpful, please cite:

 ```bibtex
 @InProceedings{Duan_2025_CVPR,